 NMI is an important element of Australia's standards and conformance infrastructure and provides advice on measurement to the other members, the National Association of Testing Authorities, Standards Australia and the Joint Accreditation System of Australia and New Zealand.

 Research is an important part of NMI’s activities, and supports many of its functions.
-It is important part of the continuous development of physical, chemical and biological measurement standards and techniques.
+It is an important part of the continuous development of physical, chemical and biological measurement standards and techniques.
 This continuing development is needed to meet advances in science and technology and the increasing demands of industry for greater accuracy in measurement.
 Governments also require a broader range of measurements to fulfil their regulatory needs in matters such as food safety, the environment and trade.

 NMI was established on 1 July 2004 to take responsibility for the Australian Government's measurement functions as described in the National Measurement Act.
 It was formed by bringing together CSIRO's National Measurement Laboratory, the National Standards Commission and the Australian Government Analytical Laboratories.
 On 1 July 2010, NMI became responsible for trade measurement when the Commonwealth took over responsibility for weights and measurements from the states and territories.

-NMI operates from a number of sites around Australia and is organised into six main branches: chemical and biological metrology, physical metrology, analytical services, legal metrology, business services, and strategic planning, policy and engagement.
+NMI operates from a number of sites around Australia and is organised into four main branches: chemical and biological metrology, physical metrology, analytical services and legal metrology.
 Click here for details of our: